Chronomega (Southern Lord Recordings)

 Split 7" (It's Alive Records)

-.
+After years of holding it down as proud Dade County punk trash, the Crumbs are, sadly, no more.
+Fortunately for us, there's this split with the Ridicules and an upcoming 10-inch record on Chuck Livid's Livid Records.
 On this small-hole single, the Crumbs grace us with a new track, "I Smell a Rat," as well as a retooling of a Crumbs standard, "Win or Lose."
 Both are awesome thanks to the punk rock snarl of Raf Classic's nasal vocals, Joe Koontz's guitar work, and the rhythm of Jose Flores' bass and Marcio's drums.

 The Ridicules keep the party going strong with their take on punk power-pop as filtered by Matt, Tony, and the always awesome Nancy Mae (who's now an ex-member of the band, again).
 Their two tracks, "Sunday Drivers" and "Black Picket Fences," will remind you of middle-period Screeching Weasel and the Bollweevils, which is a good thing.
 I hope to see more recordings from these kids.